The case: Coca-Cola is the proprietor of a well-known three-dimensional EU trade mark consisting of the shape of its contour bottle with grooves:

 On the same day, Coca-Cola also registered the following bottle shape as a trade mark:

 However, this shape of beverage bottle was common in the beverage sector.
 Could it nevertheless be registered as a trade mark?
-See the blog article Trade mark protection for common bottle shape – Coca-Cola.
+See the blog article Brand for ordinary product shape – Coca-Cola.

 Learnings: If you want to monopolise the shape of a product inexpensively for an indefinite period of time via trade mark protection, make sure that the shape deviates significantly from what is customary in the industry.